dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 This will result in all 48 hour HWFI and H3WI track forecasts to be aggregated (statistics and scores computed) for each model separately.
-As with any MET trouble, try using debug level 4 (-v 4) to see if there are any more useful log messages.

 **Q. TC-Stat - How do I use rapid intensification verification?**